 Meanwhile, some of these wasps can benefit the environment, while others can cause destruction to crops, gardens, and even humans if disturbed.

-We will also cover how to identify them and what to do if you encounter one of these wasps.
+We will also cover identifying them and what to do if you encounter one of these wasps.

-So read on to learn more about the different types of wasps in Iowa that you might see.
+So, read on to learn more about Iowa’s different types of wasps that you might see.

 1. Sand Wasp